-- Gender Flip: Erice ponders on the tendency to have men in history and myth actually be women, using Francis Drake as an example as all of her contemporaries remember her as either male or female.
-Erice concludes that Drake's actual gender doesn't really matter compared to the great feats achieved.
+- Historical Gender Flip: Erice ponders on the series' tendency to have men in history and myth actually be women, using Francis Drake as an example, as all of her contemporaries remember her as either male or female.
+Erice concludes that Drake's actual gender doesn't really matter, compared to the great feats achieved.

-- Leaning on the Fourth Wall: Erice and Karin's debate on the Holy Grail Tournament, with the former loathing how humanity's heroic icons are basically used for cheap entertainment and the latter enjoying such activities, is an observation on the increasingly prominent focus on Servants in more recent Fate works.
+- Leaning on the Fourth Wall: Erice and Karin's debate on the Holy Grail Tournament, with the former loathing how humanity's heroic icons are basically used for cheap entertainment and the latter enjoying such activities, is an observation on the increasingly prominent focus on Servants in Fate works of the 2010s and beyond.

-- Translator Microbes: Erice has a smartphone app to help analyze the body language of Berserkers and other irrational Servants to discern their intent.
+- Translator Microbes: Erice has a Mystic Code app to help analyze the body language of Berserkers and other irrational Servants to discern their intent.
 Servants themselves are supposed to be summoned with the ability to read, write, and speak any language native to the area they are summoned in through the Holy Grail.